kengibson1111/go-stdlib/README.md

   block.
 That doesn't have to always be the case, but it is common.
 So if you want to create a custom encryption/decryption strategy, go against the norm.
 Put the IV somewhere else.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.

+* cfbdecrypter - example using CFB to order to decrypt encrypted CFB data.
+From the output, notice the difference between what is hex-encoded, hex-decoded, and unencrypted.
+In this case, the first block of ciphertext has the IV for the rest of the ciphertext.
+That doesn't have to always be the case, but it is common.
+  So if you want to create a custom encryption/decryption strategy, go against the norm.
+Put the IV somewhere else.
+This example does not cover the use of HMAC in order to authenticate before decrypting.
+The AES encryption algorithm is used.

 ## crypto/rand